Requirements

 The BBC spoke to the APM with regard to having a cohort of staff that they would like to put forward for Chartership.
 The APM suggested support from one of their approved suppliers and, after discussion with Provek and their ChPP Senior Consultant, the BBC decided to go ahead with the route to Chartership, supported by Provek.

 Over 30 staff expressed an interest in the scheme and Provek were chosen to run the ChPP support package initial cohort.
+45 staff completed the programme in total.

 Solution